 You can work backward by tracing your costs line from the end product to distribution, to production, and to the investments you made.

 “You're paying for boxes, you're paying for packing material, you're paying every time somebody touches something, you're paying for receiving.
 All of these things have to factor into the costs, and people just don't know how expensive it is.”

 Identify and Resolve Process Issues

-In Leslie’s case, she finally hired a chief financial officer (CFO) after reaching a seven-figure revenue–with low profitability.
+In Leslie’s case, she finally hired a chief financial officer (CFO) after reaching a line of seven-figure revenue–with low profitability.

 “If I could change anything, I would have had hired a CFO.
 I wouldn't be able to afford one for many hours, but I would have had somebody, maybe, just one or two hours a month to make sure I never went off the rails because a lot of those caused problems.”

 Understanding the processes in your business and how these pieces come together will show you the complete picture of how you ended up with your revenue growth, net profit, and company's financial performance.
 It will also enable you to look into consideration operating efficiencies.